polarstreams/polar/README.md

 # Barco Streams

 Barco is a lightweight, elastic, Kubernetes-native event streaming system.
-It acts as a persistent buffer between services providing at least once delivery guarantees.
+It acts as a persistent buffer between services providing at-least-once delivery guarantees.

-Barco Streams is optimized to be resource efficient, have minimal operational overhead and be a good K8s neighbor.
+Barco Streams is optimized to be resource efficient, have minimal operational overhead, and be a good K8s neighbor.

 ![go build](https://github.com/barcostreams/barco/actions/workflows/go.yml/badge.svg)